vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 # How to override or customize native section components
-In this guide, learn two types of customization of a native section component: overriding and passing additional props to them.
+In this guide, learn about two types of customization of a native section component: overriding and passing additional props to them.

 [Native sections](/tbd-link-to-native-sections-list) are composed of different components that can be customized or overridden to add functionalities or to change their appearance in the storefront.
 Sections are provided by default by VTEX's `@faststore/core` package.